GavinVasandani/riscv_cpu_gv/README.md

 This ALU served as the foundation for the ALU used in the complete RISC-V processor.
 I expanded upon it by using a 4-bit ALU_ctrl signal so it could differentiate between 16 instructions.
 As I introduced new logic to the ALU, I emphasized the design decision of reusing existing ALU logic for new instructions.
 For instance, the SUB, BNE and BEQ instructions all use the same ALU logic as shown below: (add code snippet)

 However, a mistake I made was trying to overuse existing ALU logic instead of using a SystemVerilog operator.
 For instance, in the shift left logical (SLL) instruction where SLL rd, rs1, rs2 which means rd <- rs1 << rs2, I considered using the add logic to add rs1 with itself rs2 times.
 This has the same effect as shifting rs1 left by rs2 bits, and reuses an existing ALU logic.
 However, this requires overhead such as introducing registers to store the ALU output and then feed it as an ALU input to prevent a combinational loop.
 This operation would take multiple clock cycles to get the desired output, therefore, it was more suitable to create a new ALU logic which uses the shift operator, an inbuilt operator which performs the shift operation immediately.

+## Register File

+To create the register file, I instantiated a set of 32 registers each storing a word of 32-bit size.
+Furthermore, registers are given specific uses as mentioned in Lecture 6 Slide 8.
+For instance, the register x0 only holds a constant value 0.
+This is useful for instructions like writing an immediate to a register, in this case register x0 can be used for rs1 as it has no effect on the immediate.

+(An example of this instruction is: addi x1, x0, 255.) - ADD as code snippet

+Hence, before any register is written to, a conditional evaluates the destination register (rd) to ensure it isn’t register x0.
+Thus, after initialization, register x0 always holds constant value 0.

+Finally, another design decision was to initialize each register in the register file with constant value 0 during start-up.
+After declaring the register file using a vector, the value held within each register is unknown and could effect the program result if a value is read and used from the register before an instruction writes to the register.
+Therefore, to have full knowledge of register values throughout the program execution, the design decision of initializing the register file with 0s was made.

 ---